julien6387/supvisors/docs/event_interface.rst

 ================== ================= ==================
 'application_name' ``str``           The Application name.
 'process_name'     ``str``           The Process name.
+'now_monotonic'    ``float``         The monotonic time of the event, in the reference time of the local host.
+'last_event_mtime' ``float``         The local monotonic time of the last process event received for this process,
+                                     regardless of the |Supvisors| instance that sent the event.
 'statecode'        ``int``           The Process state, in {0, 10, 20, 30, 40, 100, 200, 1000}.
                                      A special value -1 means that the process has been deleted as a consequence of an XML-RPC ``update_numprocs``.